 xf86Msg(MessageType type, const char *format, ...)

-This is like xf86ErrorF(), except that the message is prefixed with a marker determined by the value of type.
+.
 The marker is used to indicate the type of message (warning, error, probed value, config value, etc).
-Note the xf86Verbose value is ignored for messages of type X_ERROR.
+Note thexf86Verbose

 X_PROBED